-- To understand the cause of deterioration in coastal structures. - To find alternative solutions and how they are affected by the salt water. - To understand the effect of salt water on concrete properties when used instead of fresh water. - To observe the lifetime of coastal RCC structures. - Development of seawater resilient and sustainable infrastructure will help toward achievement of several Sustainable Development Goals (SDGs) of the United Nations, such as SDG 9 - Industry, Innovation and Infrastructure, SDG 11 - Sustainable Cities and Communities, SDG 13 - Climate Action, etc.
+- To understand the cause of deterioration in coastal structures. - To find alternative solutions and how they are affected by the salt water. - To understand the effect of salt water on concrete properties when used instead of fresh water. - To observe the lifetime of coastal RCC structures. - Development of seawater resilient and sustainable infrastructure will help toward achievement of several Sustainable Development Goals (SDGs) of the United Nations, such as SDG 9 Industry, Innovation and Infrastructure, SDG 11 Sustainable Cities and Communities, SDG 13 Climate Action, etc.

-4. Research Methodology:
+4. Research Methodology and Scope of the Work: